Krisshhh/Krisshhh/README.md

 ## 📌 Projects (More Coming Soon)

 - **Vaultify** – A secure cloud-based file vault with encryption and user dashboards
-- **ChatCord** – Real-time chat platform with authentication and Socket.IO
+- **ChatSphere** – Real-time chat platform with authentication and Socket.IO
 - **ApproveDesk** – A role-based application processing platform (MYSY-style)

 ---